Artured/web-service/README.md

 # web-service

-Soap web service in PHP
+This Soap web service

+check if a command exist and if not, creates it